Termite Treatment Cost: 2026 Prices by Type

 Dampwood termites Moisture control + spot treatment $500 – $2,000

 Subterranean termites are the most common and destructive species in the U.S. They live in the soil and enter homes through foundation cracks.
 Drywood termites infest the wood directly and are most common in coastal and southern states.
 Dampwood termites are less common and typically indicate a moisture problem that must be resolved first.
+In South Florida, a hybrid "super termite" that combines traits of subterranean and drywood species has emerged as a new threat, with treatment costs that can exceed standard approaches.
+If you are having trouble distinguishing termite damage from carpenter ant damage, see our carpenter ant vs. termite identification guide.

 Termite Treatment Cost by Home Size